 No. Our service is 100% free for families and their elderly loved ones.

 Absolutely.
 Aged Care Reviews, the operator of Care Decisions, runs a website that displays thousands of reviews - good and bad - provided by residents and their family members.
 We have assisted tens of thousands of families in navigating the aged care process - always by facilitating informed decision making.
 Our commercial model means that families pay nothing to receive significant advice & assistance, and that aged care operators across Australia pay the same rate to Aged Care Reviews where a placement referral is made.
 We are not owned or operated by any aged care operator or industry body.

 We provide a shortlist to families of aged care options where a vacancy and care preferences match exists.
-We charge an industry-standard fee to the aged care operator you select.
+We charge an industry-standard fee to the aged care operator you select from that shortlist.
 All operators pay the same fee to us, and this fee is only paid if your family member is happy with the facility chosen, and have moved in.

 Because we firstly work with you to understand your care needs and preferences, our only goal is to help your family select the best aged care facility option based on those needs.

 Because all aged care opertors are charged the same fee, an operator cannot 'pay more' to receive favourable treatment.

 Ultimately, it is up to a family which facility they eventually choose.
 Equally, a family can choose to place with another facility not on the initial shortlist.

 No. It is entirely your decision to choose an operator introduced by Aged Care Reviews, or any other aged care operator.

 No. Our Care Decisions support service is 100% obligation free.

 Our Care Decisions support service can provide you with a range of information, tools, advice and introductions to aged care operators - including those that have a vacancy or care preference match to your needs.
 To do this we need to contact you either by telephone or email.